 In our continuing efforts to expand this program and the content of the material we deliver, Dance Nova Scotia has been developing relationships with organizations such as The National Ballet School and the Dance for PD program developed by David Leventhal of the Mark Morris Dance Company.
 The goal is to expand opportunities for seniors within their community to access dance classes and programs.
 This is one of the ways Dance for Health: Seniors continues to maintain a proactive focus on dance’s role in issues related to the health and well-being of older adults and seniors.

-DANCE FOR HEALTH: PARKINSON’S is a government of Nova Scotia funded specialized pilot program that focuses on issues specific to older adults, most prominently Parkinson’s.
+DANCE FOR HEALTH: SENIORS is a government of Nova Scotia funded specialized pilot program that focuses on issues specific to older adults, most prominently Parkinson’s and Dementia, but also includes the general aging population.